tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 ### Advanced nitrogen management

 Once your nitrogen cycle is established.
-The only thing you need to worry about is to not kill your bacteria, to keep your inputs stable and to remove the nitrates from your tank.
+The only thing you need to worry about is to not kill your bacteria, keep your inputs stable and remove the nitrates from your tank.

 To avoid killing your bacteria, you should never clean your filters under tap water.
 Always use your aquarium water to do so.
 You should also never wash them with soap, bleach or boiling water.